Helsing (company): Funding

 The company's initial funding of €100 million was led by Spotify founder Daniel Ek through his investment vehicle Prima Materia in November 2021.
-The news sparked outrage among some Spotify artists, who advocated for boycotts and objected to the use of the service's streaming revenue to support military tech development.
+The news sparked outrage among some Spotify artists, who advocated boycotts and objected to the use of the service's streaming revenue to support military tech development.

 Helsing's second round of funding was led by General Catalyst, raising €209 million in September 2023.

 GC also led the third round with participation from Saab, Accel, Lightspeed, among others, raising €450 million, which valued Helsing at approximately €5 billion in July 2024.

 At the time, Prima Materia was the largest shareholder with around 17% interest, while GC and Saab held approximately 12% and 5%, respectively.
 Ek, who chairs the company, led a €600 million funding round through Prima Materia in June 2025, valuing Helsing at €12 billion and bringing its total capital raised to date to €1.37 billion.

 The news once again sparked a wave of artist boycotts against Spotify.

+In July 2026, the company raised an additional $1.8 billion, with a valuation of $18 billion.
+Investors participating in this latest round of funding include JPMorgan Chase, Lightspeed Venture Partners, and Iconiq.